sukeesh/William-Harvey/README.md

-# Sample web application for digitilising health care system
+# Digitilising health care

-My submission for Microsoft code.fun.do 2018 OnCampus Hackathon held at IIT Roorkee.
+Source code for Microsoft code.fun.do 2018 OnCampus Hackathon held at IIT Roorkee.

+## Idea

+To digitilise health care system.
+This is developed for *Digital India* theme.

+Doctor can easily go through the patient's past records and can accept payments.

 ## Landing page

 ![Screenshot](https://i.imgur.com/dCjS8qf.png)

+## Scope

+Deep learning can be added to suggest doctor about probable disease and cure.

 ## Live Version